uio-carpentry/2020-04-28-dcssh/index.md

 humantime: "9:00 am - 4:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2020-04-28      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2020-04-29        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Annika Rockenberger", "Matthew Good"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Annika Rockenberger", "Matthew Good", "N.N."] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["N.N."]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["contact-us@swcarpentry.uio.no"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:      ["http://pad.carpentries.org/2020-04-28-dcssh"]       # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document